reasonml/reasonml.github.io/docs/newcomer-examples.md

 Note that `{. name: string, age: int}` is the syntax for a Reason/OCaml object type declaration (not a record!).
 It's lifted into `Js.t` so that BuckleScript sees the whole type and compiles it correctly to a regular JavaScript object.
 Ordinary, non-lifted OCaml objects are compiled into something else (rarely needed currently).

-## Binding to a JS Module with Default Export
+## Modeling a JS Module with Default Export

 Assuming the module's called `store.js`, and has a default export, plus a method called `getDate`.